mopolita/infinite_numbers/README.md

 for now you can only take the infInt cpp and hpp files and drop them in your project, but I plan on making it a library (or the c++ equivalent to that)

+## compilation

+if you want to compile the project yourself, you need cmake.
+if you already have it, you need to use the command ```cmake -S . -B build``` while being in the project folder in you command prompt on windows
+or in a terminal in linux.
+you'll then need to compile using the method, depending on your OS.

 ## wanna help me ?

 If you want to help, you can either find problems and open an issue, or do some programming then open a pull request